Where are the critical minerals flashpoints in 2025?

 - Mineral-rich nations seek environmental, social protections

-But the environmental and social consequences for local populations are growing as resource-rich countries push to secure a share of the global green rush.
+But the environmental and social consequences for local populations are also growing as resource-rich countries accelerate the global green rush.

-Here are some of the key countries and conflicts to keep an eye on in 2025.
+Here are some key countries and conflicts to watch in 2025.

 Democratic Republic of Congo